ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 ## Watch Mode

-Before we dive in, note that you will typically want to use dune's watch mode to continually compile and optionally restart your program.
-This ensures that the language server has the freshest possible data about your project so your editor support will be top-notch.
+Before we dive in, note that you will typically want to use Dune's watch mode to continually compile and optionally restart your program.
+This ensures that the language server has the freshest possible data about your project, so your editor support will be top-notch.
 To use watch mode, just add the `-w` flag:

 ```shell
 $ opam exec -- dune build -w